SU_B_02

 [i] For your basic values?

-[i] Okay, now that was the point about religion.
-Can you tell us something about your daily routine back then, from morning to evening?
+[i] okay, that was now the Point that affects religion.
+Can you tell us something your daily routine back then, from morning to evening?

-[i] Were there experiences when you were little […]
+[i] there were experiences when they were still small […]

-[r] On Saturdays, for example, we sell things at the weekly market.
+[i] What did you make with your parents, friends and friends of the same age, friends?
+For example, we sell things on the weekly market on Saturdays.
 And the night before we are busy preparing the things we want to sell.
-We start on Saturday, for example with balls, ginger ale, Kuuti [balls of manioc roots].
-On Saturdays we are busy with the preparation and on Sundays we all go with my mother and are busy selling.
-At night we spent time together outside before going to sleep.
-Among us girls we applauded and laughed.
+We start on Saturday Example with balls, ginger ale, kuuti [balls from cassava roots].
+On Saturdays we are busy preparing and on Sunday we all go with my mother and are busy selling.
+At night we have together before the Sleep [en outside] spent the time outside.
+We applauded and laughed among us girls.
 Sometimes we watched television.
-“Parade” was a music show that ran on Saturdays.
-We watched the show “Parade”.
-That’s what we did.
-That was a lot of fun for us.
+“Parade”, that was a music program that ran on Saturdays.
+We looked at the program “Parade”.
+We did that.
+We had a lot of fun.

 [i] I just asked the question,